wmurphyrd/wmurphyrd/README.md

 ## Let's work together 🤝

-I'm avaiable as a contractor and currently taking new clients.
+I'm available as a contractor and currently taking new clients.
 Contact me at william@immers.space